-General judgment
+General Judgment

-Particular judgment occurs at the moment of your death.
-The General judgment when the whole game is up.
-You are not re-judged - thanks be to God -
+For the rest of the world there is General Judgment.
+Particular judgment occurs at the moment of your individual death.
+There is clearly in scripture the sense of a General judgment which occurs at the end of time; when the battle with Satan is over; when the whole game is up.
+You are not re-judged - thanks be to God - It is a judgment over all that has transpired over the course of the battle.

-The knees of the damned will bend to the Lord.
+"Every knee will bow; very tongue confess that Jesus Christ is Lord."
+At the General Judgment, even the knees of the damned will bend to the Lord, because they know that He is the Lord.
 The demons believe and tremble, they don't love Him, but they do believe and tremble.
+Because in the ultimate reality, Jesus Christ is Lord.
 Nothing will be complete until he comes again.
-At your death, you are judged but not reunited with your body until the general judgment.
+"Every knee will bow.
+The dead will rise."
+Bodies will be reunited with souls.
+At your death, you are judged, but not reunited with your body until the general judgment.
 It is true that love is stronger than death.
-The Church will come into its fullness with all creation.
-The universe will be renewed - there will be a new heavens and new earth.
+At the General Judgment, the Church will come into its fullness with all creation.
+The universe will be renewed - there will be a new heaven and a new earth.

+What will heaven need to have with your body in it?
 Heaven will be physical.
 Bodies will occupy it.
 God's got one.
 He did not unzip the human suit and split.
 He ascended to the Father in His body.
-Jesus ascended in His body.
+Jesus ascended in his body.
 The Second Person of the Trinity retains His human body, so that He may be in intimate fellowship with you.
-It makes it more wonderful than all He did in His body in His time on earth.
+It makes it more wonderful, than all He did in His body in His time on earth.
 He will remain in a human body so as to love us as a human gets loved.
 You will embrace God.
 He will hold you, as his earthly mother held him.
 This is basic Christian truth.
 A new earth.
-All the things you have become attached to - pistachio ice cream, the beautiful glance of your children, all the attractions you have to the earth's beautiful things.
-He teaches us to love Him in this life not to sweep it all away but to perfect it for all eternity.
-A new heavens and a new earth.
-What are you looking forward to? perfect eyesight? hearing?
+All the things you have become attached to pistachio ice cream, the beautiful glance of your children, all the attractions you have to the earth's beautiful things.
+He teaches us to love Him in this life, not to sweep it all away, but to perfect it for all eternity.
+A new heaven and a new earth.
+What are you looking forward to?
+I hope I can sing.

 We must put on immortality.
 Heaven will be better with a body and hell will be worse.
-The sufferings of hell are made so by its intensity.
-Just
+We achieve resurrection of the body for heaven or hell.
+The sufferings of hell are made so by its intensity; just as heaven is made wonderful in its intensity.